Professional Electives for the Doctor of Pharmacy Program

 DPET 811: Infectious Diseases (2).
 Prerequisite(s): PHCY 449.
 Course consists of infectious disease case presentations by small groups of students.
 Discussion of a specific infectious disease, its drug therapy and specific antibiotics are evaluated extensively at each session.
 Spring.
 Corbett, D. Williams.

 DPET 812: Advanced Oncology/Hematology Pharmacotherapy (3).
 Prerequisite(s): PHCY 425 and 447.
 This course explores non-pharmacologic treatment modalities, complications of cancer and treatment, supportive care issues and subspecialties and reviews current cancer screening and prevention guidelines and cancer research.
 Spring.
-Buie.
+TBD.

 DPET 813: Advanced Cardiovascular Pharmacotherapy (3).
 Prerequisite(s): PHCY 444.
 Combined lecture (faculty content experts) and class discussion provide in-depth exploration of cardiovascular pharmacotherapy.
 Topics build on content from PHCY 444 (85), with special emphasis on review of the primary literature.
 Fall.
 Patterson, C. Lee.